rufig/spf/docs/readme.en.md

 INSTALLATION (Linux)
 --------------------

 SP-Forth for Linux is distributed as a source tarball or packaged for specific Linux distribution (currently Debian only).

 After unpacking tarball put the symlink to spf4 binary somewhere in your path.
-So it will find required lib/ and devel/ files.
-You will need gcc to compile src/posix/consts.c to generate platform-specific code.
+So it will find required `lib` and `devel` files.
+You will need gcc to compile `src/posix/consts.c` to generate platform-specific code.

-The packaged version will install the root tree in separate directories, namely /usr/bin, /usr/lib and /usr/share.
-Source code is patched to correctly find lib/ and devel/ directories.
+The packaged version will  install  the  root  tree  in  separate  directories, according to the distro recommendation (`/usr/bin`, `/usr/lib` and `/usr/share`).
+Source code is patched to correctly find `lib`  and  `devel` directories.
+At startup spf will include `~/.spf4.ini`.

 CONTENTS
 --------